vsvnimish/llvm/README.md

 ### Usage of iterators and their own data structures
- iterators are used to iterate over containers ,in llvm begin and end methods are used ,begin method will return starting adress of container and end method will return ending adress of container
+ iterators are used to iterate over containers ,in llvm begin and end methods are used ,begin method will return starting adress of container and end method will return ending adress of container,local_begin and local_end methods are also used in llvm
  reference : https://github.com/llvm/llvm-project/blob/main/clang/examples/PrintFunctionNames/PrintFunctionNames.cpp